Redfrog80/Hyper_Lethal_Unity/README.md

 # Hyper_Lethal_Unity

 ### Welcome to Hyper Lethal!
-New team members: Please clone this repository using Github Desktop, and download the Unity Hub.
-This is a result-focused project, so our aim isn't teaching Unity or game development, but we're happy to answer any questions.
+This is a rougelite game I've been intermittently working on over the course of my undergrad.
+I'm taking a little break from it to work on some projects that are more closely related to my interests  but I plan to come back to it eventually.

 high-priority goals (advanced):
 Create framework for player and enemy behavior
+Enemies and weapons
-Items behavior (adding health etc)
+Items behavior
 Some kind of gameplay

 In the meantime (intermediate):
-Audio, music, art, weapons, enemies
+Audio, music, art

 To be done later:
 Level generation